yonatanmn/Cartiv/README.md

 ## making Flux look as pretty as React

 Cartiv provides the simplest flux experience around.
 It is reactive like a react component, and have similar api, so if you know react - you'll understand this immediately.
-No annoying boilerplate and repetitions, better separation of concerns, and above all - simple and fun.
+No annoying boilerplate and repetitions, better separation of concerns, and above all - it is simple and fun.
 Just try and you will see!

 ### Simplest usage